chrisvoncsefalvay/skillman/README.md

 MIT

-Made with ❤️ in the Mile High City 🏔️ by [Chris von Csefalvay](https://chrisvoncsefalvay.com)
+Made with ❤️ in the Mile High City 🏔️ by [Chris von Csefalvay](https://chrisvoncsefalvay.com) and 🐶 Oliver.